 This excellent variation follows the steeper rib to the left of Albahida.
 The main three pitches are well bolted, but a few wires are needed for the first pitch unless you are happy soloing it.
-1) 3.
-As for Albahida.
-2) 5.
-Climb direct above the stance to a belay ledge.

 Login to your ROCKFAX account to add your comments - Search for comments.

 Great line and photgraphic!
 It's at this point you fall in love with sexo debil because you can see the whole route from this line